keeganmjgreen/3D-Printed-Sensors-Development-Platform/4-Terminal-Sensing-for-Real-Time-Data-Logging-Using-a-Microcontroller.md

  -  Or download the fully assembled [`4_Terminal_Sensing_for_Real_Time_Data_Logging_Using_Arduino_Serial_Plotter.ino`](https://raw.githubusercontent.com/keeganmjgreen/3D-Printed-Sensors-Manual-Demo/main/4_Terminal_Sensing_for_Real_Time_Data_Logging_Using_Arduino_Serial_Plotter.ino).

-If you are going to use the Arduino *Serial Monitor*, append this code:
+If you are going to use the Arduino *Serial Monitor*, append the following.

 ``` c++
     Serial.println(R_sens);